qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-a-hugo-blog/index.md

 hugo
 ```

-* Step 8: In Visual Studio Code, create an empty .nojekyll file and save it in the docs folder in the root of your site.
+-Step 8: In Visual Studio Code, create an empty .nojekyll file and save it in the docs folder in the root of your site.

-* Step 9: Log into your GitHub account and create a new repository called "yoursitename".
+-Step 9: Log into your GitHub account and create a new repository called "yoursitename".
 Copy the URL of this repository.

-* Step 10: On your local machine, run:
+-Step 10: On your local machine, run:

 ```sh
 git remote set-url origin yourrepourl